Started in Odessa

 After listening to all ten songs, Powell stopped the tape, and Vice President of Acuff-Rose, Ray Baker asked, “What do you want?”

 Jim explained that he wanted to write and record in Nashville.
 A month later, in December of 1975, Jim was signed to Acuff-Rose Music, Inc. under the terms of a five-year exclusive songwriting agreement.
 Barely two months later, he was signed to a three-year, three-album recording contract with MGM/Hickory Records.
+It is important to note that Roy Acuff stepped aside to let Chesnut take his place on the five-artist MGM/Hickory roster, which included Acuff, Mickey Newbury, Don Everly, Don Gibson, and country legend, Carl Smith.

 Under the same contract, Chesnut’s records were released on MGM/Hickory Records, ABC/Hickory Records, and MCA/Hickory Records all in a three-year period.
 In all, 14 singles were released, ten charted in Billboard Magazine’s Top-100 Country Chart, and two of those made it to the Top-40.